missionpinball/mpf-docs/hardware/lisy/protocol.rst

 Options are:

 .. csv-table:: Types in Response of 0x07 - Get Segment Display Details
-   :header: "Byte of segment type ``st``", "Name", "Description", "Bytes per Segment ``bs``"
+   :header: "Byte of segment type ``st``", "Name", "Description", "Bytes per Segment ``bs(st)``"
    :widths: 10, 10, 10, 30

-   "0", "Invalid", "Display index is invalid or does not exist in machine."
-   "1", "BCD7", "BCD Code for 7 Segment Displays without comma", "1 byte (4 bit BCD in the first four byte)" "2", "BCD8", "BCD Code for 8 Segment Displays (same as BCD7 but with comma)", "1 byte (4 bit BCD in the first four byte, 7th byte is the comma)"
+   "0", "Invalid", "Display index is invalid or does not exist in machine.", "-" "1", "BCD7", "BCD Code for 7 Segment Displays without comma", "1 byte (4 bit BCD in the first four byte)" "2", "BCD8", "BCD Code for 8 Segment Displays (same as BCD7 but with comma)", "1 byte (4 bit BCD in the first four byte, 7th byte is the comma)"
    "3", "SEG7", "Fully addressable 7 Segment Display (with comma)", "1 byte (a-g encoded as bit 0 to 6 and bit 7 as comma)"